Do you know how many hurricane categories there are?

 Some scientists even say climate change is indicative of a natural cycle that’s being accelerated by carbon emissions and other human-influenced factors — so a mixture of factors.
 This might be the most scientifically accurate answer.
 Though, I’ll leave that determination to the scientists (a group of which I don’t presently consider myself a member).

 Regardless of the cause, most indications point to a warming climate.
-(And, by the way, any record snowfall in your neck of the woods doesn’t negate the trends that are happening everywhere else in the world!)
+(And, by the way, any record snowfall in YOUR neck of the woods doesn’t negate the trends that are happening everywhere else in the world!)

 So as earth gets warmer, hurricanes will likely become stronger and intensify more quickly.

-Some argue this trend will eventually necessitate the creation of a Category 6 hurricane classification — to categorize these more frequent, more intense major hurricanes.
+Some argue this trend will EVENTUALLY necessitate the creation of a Category 6 hurricane classification — to categorize these more frequent, more intense major hurricanes.

 So… maybe someday meteorologists and other scientists will officially declare Category 6 hurricanes.
 But, for now, headlines warning of Category 6 hurricanes are fake news — as utterly fake as the whole chemtrail scare.
-But that’s a conspiracy theory to clobber on another day.
+But that’s a conspiracy theory to tackle on another day.

 Must read: Are Category 6 Hurricanes Coming Soon?